Greek Lemon Rice Recipe

-- Use a heavy pan with a tight fitting lid.
+- Use a heavy pan with a tight fitting lid to make the rice.

-- Add salt and lemon juice to rice and saute 1 minute more.
+- Add salt and lemon juice to rice and cook 1 minute more.

-- Add chicken stock slowly and carefully so it doesn’t splash up on you, and let it come to a boil.
+- Add the hot chicken stock slowly and carefully so it doesn’t splash up on you, and let it come to a boil.

 - Then reduce heat to the lowest possible heat you can get it and still keep the liquid simmering, add bay leaf, put the lid on the pan, and cook the rice 22 minutes without peeking at all.

-- After 30 minutes you are allowed to peek to see if all the liquid is mostly absorbed and the rice is tender.
+- After 22 minutes check to see if the liquid is mostly absorbed and the rice is tender.

-- If not cook a few more minutes until it has.
+- If not cook the rice a few more minutes, still covered.

-Recipe adapted with tips from my Greek friends Georgette Kapos, Mary Rhodes, and Mary Caputo, who probably learned to make it from her Greek mother!
+Recipe adapted with tips from my Greek friends Georgette Kapos, Mary Rhodes, and Mary Caputo, who probably learned to make it from their Greek mothers!

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.